All articles

 Finishing strong gives you a confidence boost heading into freshman year.
 You'll arrive on campus knowing you earned your place and that you're capable of college-level discipline.
 That mindset matters more than you might think.

-If you do what’s required of you when it’s required of you, it opens up your free time so you can actually enjoy your senior year.
+If you do what's required when it's required, it frees up your free time so you can actually enjoy your senior year.

 Senior-year grade FAQs